How Great Online Reviews Accelerate Car Sales

 Step 1.
 Claim and manage business listings on third party review sites

 Step 2.
-Monitor review sites and look for ways to improve customer experience and support
+Monitor review sites and look for ways to offer a great customer experience and support

 Online review sites are one of a marketer’s best listening resources.
 Systematically monitoring gives you important data about the quality of your sales, service and common concerns.
 Conversely, without continual and thorough monitoring, you’re left with a serious blind spot.
 Reviews contain a wealth of customer experience data, which can help you uncover and address recurring issues quickly.

 Consider all feedback constructive.
 It’s often valuable advice.
 Sometimes negative comments are warranted and you can use the information to improve sales, service and support.
-While getting great reviews is a primary objective for marketing, the real goal is enhancing the customer experience in order to improve your bottom line.
+While getting great reviews is a primary objective for marketing, the real goal is creating a good customer experience in order to improve your bottom line.

 Step 3.
 Respond quickly and appropriately to reviews